Chapter 1 Videos: Introduction to Fluid Mechanics

 Vimeo Video (Ad-free)

-A demonstration of how to get a container (mason jar) of saturated water.
+A demonstration of how to make a container (mason jar) of saturated water.
 This saturated mixture will boil at low temperature when vapor is condensed onto the lid using an ice cube.
 This is a demonstration of the action of vapor pressure.

 YouTube Video